ihsan314ullah-byte/terraform-mediaconnect-lab/README.md

 HLS_URL=<terraform hls_endpoint_url>
 DASH_URL=<terraform dash_endpoint_url>
 ```
+The File: generate-runtime-env.ps1
+creates the runtime configuration consumed by the companion EC2 repository.

 The EC2 runtime project then starts FFmpeg in SRT caller mode and sends the video loop into the Terraform-provisioned AWS MediaConnect listener.